ELS-RD/kernl/docs/how-to-guides/support-new-model.md

 ### Inspecting the FX Graph

 First, a few words about [Torch FX](https://pytorch.org/docs/1.13/fx.html).
 Torch FX is a torch module to module transformation toolkit.
 It can trace a torch module (or a function) execution.
-All the operations are then recorded into a list of nodes that are represented as an FX Graph.
+All the operations are then recorded into a graph of nodes.
 From this graph, Torch FX generates python code matching the graph's semantics.
 Both graph and python code are accessible from the Torch FX GraphModule, which is also a torch module instance.
 Torch FX allows us to play with FX graphs but stay at the torch module level.

 <figure markdown>
   ![Torch FX](torchfx.drawio.svg){ lazyload=true }
   <figcaption>Torch FX</figcaption>
 </figure>

 With a FX GraphModule, we can inspect both the FX Graph and the generated code, with `.graph` and `.code` respectively.
-For better readability, one may want to use `#!python graph_report(gm)` that print the FX Graph in a tabular way (similarly to [Torch FX `print_tabular` method](https://pytorch.org/docs/1.13/fx.html#torch.fx.Graph.print_tabular)).
+For better readability, one may want to use `#!python graph_report(gm)` that print the FX Graph in a tabular way (similarly to [Torch FX `print_tabular` method](https://pytorch.org/docs/1.13/fx.html#torch.fx.Graph.print_tabular))[^1].

+[^1]: Aditionnaly, we can enable [TorchDynamo](https://github.com/pytorch/torchdynamo)'s tracing with `#!python torch._dynamo.config.log_level = logging.DEBUG` to display the compiled graph.
+Enabling `#!python torch._dynamo.config.output_graph_code` displays the graph's code instead.
+See [TorchDynamo's configuration](https://github.com/pytorch/pytorch/blob/ebeecbf833dfbeba07bd5d88e2bb24f63240bfa4/torch/_dynamo/config.py) for details.

 `#!python graph_report(gm)` lists all the operations during the execution.
 Each line corresponds to a node from the FX Graph with the given information: